Override new job cluster settings in Databricks asset bundles

-This article describes how to override the settings for new Databricks job clusters in Databricks asset bundles.
-See What are Databricks asset bundles?
+This article describes how to override the settings for Databricks clusters in Databricks Asset Bundles.
+See What are Databricks Asset Bundles?

-mapping within a job definition to join the new job cluster settings in a top-level resources
+mapping within a job definition to join the cluster settings in a top-level resources

-mapping with the new job cluster settings in an targets
+mapping with the cluster settings in a targets

 mapping, for example (ellipses indicate omitted content, for brevity):